 The major changes occurring in our operating environment and the uncertain future make it even more important that we clearly state, and not deviate from, our criteria for decision making and conduct as a company.
 We have set out five "material issues" that involve all Seven Bank officers and employees.
-These five "material issues" represent the new criteria for our decision making and conduct, serving as our compass for corporate management that contributes to the resolution of social issues and continuously enhances corporate value.
+These five "material issues" represent security.
+In addition, we will simultaneously pursue the Group's digital strategy and financial strategy as we provide financial services that are unique to the Seven & i Group.
+Roughly 24 million people visit the Group's various stores every day, and we will work to create new value by strengthening the contact points between these customers and our financial services both qualitatively and quantitatively.